 This course provides students who are ready for the demands and rigor of a college course with an opportunity to earn college credit during their sophomore year.
-The curriculum will be a thematic approach to exploration of the sea and the literature that has arisen from people's relationship to it.
 Throughout history, the sea has served as a highway, a source of food, and an arena for warfare and a stage for discovery.
-This course will explore maritime history with attention to the international linkages afforded by the ocean, the distinctive cosmopolitan maritime culture created at sea, and the literature that resulted as humans interacted with the ocean.
+This course will explore topics in World History through the maritime lens.
+The following topics will be explored: worldwide exploration and expansion; the development and exchange of new ideas; naval warfare; the impact of technological advancements; and the impact of maritime modernization into the 20th century.
+Throughout the year students will gain an understanding that the history of the world has been shaped by interactions with the sea.